-Your content gets published and uploaded to Articulate 360 all at once.
+Your content gets published and uploaded to Review 360 all at once.
 How fast this happens depends on the size of your course and your Internet speed.

-When the Publish Successful window appears, click View Presentation to open Articulate 360 in your default web browser and manage the course you just uploaded.
+When the Publish Successful window appears, click View Presentation to open Review 360 in your default web browser and manage the course you just uploaded.

 To give viewers access to your published course:

-- Open your web browser to your Articulate Review home page and click your course to open it.
+- Open your web browser to your Review 360 home page and click your course to open it.

 - Click Share in the upper right corner.